skagankose/ada_fall_2017/index.md

 ## 2.3.
 Artificial Intelligence Patents Analysis

-In this section of the project, we anaylze patents related to Artificila Intelligence (AI) in a comprehensive manner.
+In this section of the project, we analyze patents related to Artificial Intelligence (AI) in a comprehensive manner.
 Patents related to AI from 1976 until 2017 are gathered along with informations about their inventors, citations, companies and belonging countries.

 The method we followed to acquire AI patents is two-folded.
 First, we only consider IPC category "G06" which corresponds to "Computing; Calculating; Counting".
 According to our researches this is the main category where AI patents fall under.
 Keywords relative to AI are gathered from different sources[4](https://phrasee.co/ultimate-glossary-artificial-intelligence-terms/) [5](https://business.twitter.com/en/blog/artificial-intelligence-terms-marketers-need-to-know.html) and can be accessed from [here](data/ai_keywords.txt).
 We consider that patent is related to AI if its description contains one of these keywords.
 Also, more information related to IPC categories can be found [here](http://www.wipo.int/classifications/ipc/en/).